ScazLab/human_robot_collaboration/README.md

 ![setup](https://cloud.githubusercontent.com/assets/4378663/22127940/39931bb2-de6c-11e6-864e-8c9a3da48673.jpg)

-## Citation

-If you are using this software and or one of its components, we warmly recommend you cite the following paper:
+If you are using this software and or one of its components, we warmly recommend you to cite the following paper:

   > [Roncone2017] Roncone Alessandro, Mangin Olivier, Scassellati Brian **Transparent Role Assignment and Task Allocation in Human Robot Collaboration** *IEEE International Conference on Robotics and Automation (ICRA 2017)*, Singapore. [[PDF]](http://alecive.github.io/papers/[Roncone%20et%20al.%202017]%20Transparent%20Role%20Assignment%20and%20Task%20Allocation%20in%20Human%20Robot%20Collaboration.pdf) [[BIB]](http://alecive.github.io/papers/[Roncone%20et%20al.%202017]%20Transparent%20Role%20Assignment%20and%20Task%20Allocation%20in%20Human%20Robot%20Collaboration.bib)